Target mappings

 5 | Export mapping | Export mapping to import it at another target system like Active Directory or PowershellV2 for ease of setup |

-6 | Delete All | Delete all mapped fields (WARNING: use with extreme caution).
+6 | Delete all | Delete all mapped fields (WARNING: use with extreme caution).
 After deleting all fields, click Default Fields to restore default mappings. |

 7 | Add Field | Add a new mapped field. |

 8 | Preview | Update the Preview Value column, using the currently selected person and lifecycle stage.
-(Before previewing, you must select a person in Settings.) |
+(Before previewing, you must select a person in |

-9 | Settings | Select a person and lifecycle stage to preview mappings for (after selecting these, click the Preview button). |
+| Select a person and lifecycle stage to preview mappings for (after selecting these, click the Preview button). |

 10 | Name column | The name of the mapped field. |